The Valcucine Sustainable Development Goals

 In 2006 Valcucine cutting-edge technology meets the creativity of the Alessi company, two fully Italian realities that have constantly been committed to excellence and research: LACUCINAALESSI is born, a unique domestic space designed by Alessandro Mendini.
 A complex place and tool: large or small; flexible, complex or simple; fully-equipped or minimalist. straight and corner kitchens, and kitchen with an island, are all available.
 The intention is to create a kitchen for the home that is technically perfect but free of high-tech ostentation, relying on more intimate, evocative factors for its aesthetic value.

-In 2012 Valcucine and Alessi meet again for a new kitchen project, once again in collaboration with Alessandro Mendini.
+In 2012 Valcucine and Alessi meet again for a new , once again in collaboration with Alessandro Mendini.
 The new CUCINAALESSI was inspired by the poetry and aesthetics of the curved line are the synthetic and dominating themes from which the entire image of this project stems: an enveloping, sinuous, wavy and dynamic meaning, as Alessandro Mendini says: “A feeling of total protection: physical, because by rounding off edges, accidents are avoided, especially to the children in the vicinity; and psychological, letting you use this culinary tool in a relaxed and happy way for perfect cooking results”.

 Gabriele Centazzo, Valcucine designer, adds: “in this project for Alessi there was a new world to discover and explore; the world of freedom born from the fluctuation in space of the line, guided by poetic research that suggested a pleasant idea: “the person using the kitchen feels as if he/she is wrapped in a warm embrace”.